rmerkel/P/README.md

  * Add object attributes, similar to ADA.
  * Bit operators in place of Pascal sets; bit_and, bit_or, ..., shift_left,
    shift_right.
+ * Return statement is similar to pascals to func := expr, followed by return instruction.
+For functions, this would replace the default RETF instruction generated at the end of the function, but need to detect functions with no return statements.
+Likewise, one can return early from a procedure, resulting in two RET statements, e.g, "procedure foo() begin ... return endproc."
+ * Expand built-in functions to include first(), last(), range, span().

 ## Configuration
 * Configure cc/c++ as clang: